taught by veterans of the military and commercial diving industries

 courseinfo

-Everything you need to know about our diving medical tech course.
+Everything you need to know about our diver medic technician training course.

 Course Description